Settling Old Debt with Northland Group and LVNV Funding

 Settling a collection debt with Northland Group (LVNV Funding) at this stage can make sense, but it can also depend on your personal credit goals.
 Here are some questions I have:

-- What are your future credit product needs for the next 1 to 2 years while you are waiting for the Citibank charge off entry on your credit report to age off?
+- What are your future credit and financing needs for the next 1 to 2 years while you are waiting for the Citibank charge off entry on your credit report to fall off from age?

 - Is LVNV reporting this collection account on your credit report too?